India: COVID dashes career hopes for young graduates | DW | 14.07.2021

-The financial crisis caused by the pandemic has left new graduates with limited job prospects.
+The financial crisis caused by the pandemic has left young graduates with limited job prospects.
 Experts say it could take years for the job market to make a full recovery.

 The firm then revoked the offer, and the economic havoc caused by COVID-19 led to rejections from several other firms.

-Its latest data reveals that urban 20-24 year olds have one of the highest rates of unemployment in India, with 37.9% currently without work.
+Its latest data reveals that urban 20 to 24-year-olds have one of the highest rates of unemployment in India, with 37.9% currently out of work.

 "The pandemic has left me with an uncertain future," Tandon told DW.